pytorch/tutorials/intermediate_source/ddp_tutorial.rst

 only one process and then load it to all processes, reducing write overhead.
 This is correct because all processes start from the same parameters and gradients are synchronized in backward passes, and hence optimizers should keep setting parameters to the same values.
-If you use this optimization, make sure all processes do not start loading before the saving is finished.
-Besides, when loading the module, you need to provide an appropriate ``map_location`` argument to prevent a process to step into others' devices.
+If you use this optimization, make sure no process starts loading before the saving is finished.
+Additionally, when loading the module, you need to provide an appropriate ``map_location`` argument to prevent a process from stepping into others' devices.
 If ``map_location`` is missing, ``torch.load`` will first load the module to CPU and then copy each parameter to where it was saved, which would result in all processes on the same machine using the same set of devices.
 For more advanced failure recovery